 With a European passport, there are not a lot of countries where you need to get a visa before you go, but they exist.
-Vietnam is one, or China.
+China is an example.
 It's harder for US Americans (I am told that's because they give visitors at their borders a hard time).
 Check out the web pages of the foreign service of your country, or of the country's local embassy (although the pages of small exotic countries tend to be not very useful).

 If you are German, the pages of the Auswärtiges Amt are very useful, you'll find not only visa information there but also general information on the country, including safety warnings.